 - Rubbing Alcohol

-– Small disposable container (opening must be smaller than the globe)
+- Small disposable container

-Prepare the Glass Ornament
+Preparing the Glass

-You want to make sure and cover the entire inside of the ornament with white paint.
+You want to make sure and cover the entire inside of the glove with white paint.

-Once the inside of the ornament is covered in all white paint, you will want to remove the excess.
-Otherwise, the paint will take too long to dry)
+Once the entire inside of the ornament is covered with white paint, you will need to remove the excess.
+(Otherwise, the paint will take too long to dry)

 Slowly turn your glass ornament and watch the ink flow.
 You can also blow on the ink to make it move.
 Give it a minute or two before adding more ink.
 These inks are hard to control but there’s really no wrong way here.

 Note, it does not have to be completely covered with alcohol inks.
 The white paint can show through here and there to highlight the other colors.

 For best results, let your ornament dry overnight.
 You don’t want to seal the ornament until the inks are as dry as possible.

 How do you seal Alcohol Ink on glass?